SacredData/hyper-music/README.md

 ## Functionality

-This jekyll theme generates the following:
+For each new music release written to the `_posts` directory, this theme generates the following:

 * New post on the website (with cool audio and visualization features!)
 * New episode in the podcast (fully automated and compliant with Apple podcast directory)